leswright1977/picofont/README.md

 ![Screenshot](media/orig.png)

 I wanted something a little more readable and pleasing to the eye for an upcoming project.
-The code is a pure Python implementation, usng a look up table for the chracters, just like the good ol' days of assembly programming!
+The code is a pure Python implementation, using a look up table for the chracter data, just like the good ol' days of assembly programming!

 ![Screenshot](media/pico.png)